Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration: Abstract

 \section{Abstract}

-Federated learning (FL) holds strong potential for distributed machine learning, but in heterogeneous environments, Bandwidth-Constrained Clients (BCCs) often struggle to participate effectively due to limited communication capacity.
-Their small sub-models learn quickly at first but become under-parameterized in later stages, leading to slow convergence and degraded generalization.
-We propose FedGMR—Federated Learning with Gradual Model Restoration under Asynchrony and Model Heterogeneity.
-FedGMR progressively increases each client’s sub-model density during training, enabling BCCs to remain effective contributors throughout the process.
-In addition, we develop a mask-aware aggregation (MA) rule tailored for asynchronous MHFL and provide convergence guarantees showing that aggregated error scales with the average sub-model density across clients and rounds, while GMR provably shrinks this gap toward full-model FL.
-Extensive experiments on FEMNIST, CIFAR-10, and ImageNet-100 demonstrate that FedGMR achieves faster convergence and higher accuracy, especially under high heterogeneity and non-IID settings.
+Federated learning (FL) enables distributed model training, yet in heterogeneous deployments, Bandwidth-Constrained Clients (BCCs) often contribute inefficiently due to limited uplink bandwidth.
+In model-heterogeneous FL with fixed small sub-models, BCCs with sub-models may improve quickly in early rounds but become under-parameterized later, resulting in slow convergence and poor generalization.
+To address this challenge, we propose \textbf{FedGMR}, a federated learning framework centered around \emph{Gradual Model Restoration} (GMR), where GMR progressively increases each client’s sub-model density during training, allowing BCCs to remain effective contributors throughout optimization.
+To make GMR practical under real-world heterogeneity, FedGMR is realized as an end-to-end workflow with asynchronous coordination and stable, mask-aware aggregation.
+We further establish convergence guarantees, showing that the aggregation error scales with the \emph{average} sub-model density across clients and rounds, and that GMR provably narrows the gap toward full-model FL.
+Extensive experiments on FEMNIST, CIFAR-10, ImageNet-100, and StackOverflow demonstrate that FedGMR improves both convergence speed and final accuracy, especially under severe heterogeneity and non-IID data distributions.
+Code is available at \url{https://github.com/machengjie321/FedGMR}.